 The topic of essential oils in skincare has long been debated.
 Some say they are dangerous and over the longterm can damage your skin, and others say they are therapeutic and have the ability to heal and repair your skin.

-As a consumer, I can share my personal experience of using skincare products containing essential oils for well over a decade or two.
+As a consumer, I can share my personal experience of using skincare products containing essential oils for well over two decades.
 Essential oils aren’t only found in natural skincare products, but also mainstream products too.
 I’ve had both amazing results using products containing essential oils, and also terrible reactions.

 The worst reaction I’ve ever had to essential oils is getting a deep burn from a product.